Async Rust, Part Three: IO

 }

 Next let's implement those writes.
-If we were rebuilding all of Tokio, we'd define an AsyncWrite trait and make everything generic, but that's a lot of code.
+If we wanted to copy Tokio, we'd define an AsyncWrite trait and make everything generic, but that's a lot of code.
 Instead, let's keep it short and hardcode that we're writing to a TcpStream:

 async fn write_all(